lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 This chapter shows how to use the HMAC-SHA256 IP by showing some snippets such as initialization, initiating SHA-256 or HMAC process and processing the interrupts.
 This code is not compilable but serves to demonstrate the IO required.
-More detailed and complete code will eventually be found in the software under `sw/`.
+More detailed and complete code can be found in the software under `sw/`, [ROM code](https://github.com/lowRISC/opentitan/blob/master/sw/device/silicon_creator/lib/drivers/hmac.c) and [HMAC DIF](https://github.com/lowRISC/opentitan/blob/master/sw/device/lib/dif/dif_hmac.c).

 ## Initialization